clb953/KMOChanges2806/19c/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/e/e1/A_century_of_birds_from_the_Himalaya_Mountains_%28TAB._LII%29_%289237264813%29.jpg)

-Elizabeth would often illustrate scientifically accurate images of novelty bird specimens that John, her husband, prepared for his customers.
-After two years of strenuous hard work, her lavishly crafted plates were published in “A Century of Birds from the Himalaya Mountains” (1830-1832) accompanied by N. A. Vigors’ factful scientific explanations.
+Elizabeth illustrated scientifically accurate images of novelty bird specimens her husband, prepared for his customers.
+After two years of hard work, her lavishly crafted plates were published in “A Century of Birds from the Himalaya Mountains” (1830-1832) accompanied by N. A. Vigors’ factful scientific explanations.

 ## Sarah Grand (1854-1943)